SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-For example, if you define a private class, that class can only be used as the type of a property, or as a function parameter or return type, in the source file in which the private class was originally defined.
+For example, if you define a private class, that class can only be used as the type of a property, or as a function parameter or return type, in the source file in which the private class is defined.

-The access control level of a type also affects the default access level of that type's members.
+The access control level of a type also affects the default access level of that type's :newTerm:`members` (its properties, methods, initializers, and subscripts).
-If you define a type's access level as “private”, the default access level of its properties, methods, subscripts, and initializers is also private.
+If you define a type's access level as “private”, the default access level of its members will also be private.
-Conversely, if you define a type's access level as “internal” or “public” (or use the default access level of “internal” without specifying an access level explicitly), the default access level of the type's properties, methods, subscripts, and initializers is “internal”.
+Conversely, if you define a type's access level as “internal” or “public” (or use the default access level of “internal” without specifying an access level explicitly), the default access level of the type's members will be “internal”.

 .. testcode:: accessControl, accessControlWrong